graphql-rust/juniper/docs/book/content/types/objects/error_handling.md

 ## Errors Backed by GraphQL's Schema

 Rust's model of errors can be adapted for GraphQL.
-Rust's panic is similar to a `FieldError`.
-The whole query is aborted and nothing can be extracted (except for error related information).
+Rust's panic is similar to a `FieldError`--the whole query is aborted and nothing can be extracted (except for error related information).

 Not all errors require this strict handling.
-Recoverable or partial errors can be put into the GraphQL scheme.
-This way the client knows what can usually happen.
-To implement this approach all errors must be partitioned into the two error classes.
-The difference to the model in Rust is that critical means, e.g., database error.
-On the other hand, recoverable errors can be fixed by the user itself.
-If the user changes the input, then the error might get away.
-The prime example for recoverable errors is input validation.
+Recoverable or partial errors can be put into the GraphQL schema so the client can intelligently handle them.

+To implement this approach, all errors must be partitioned into two error classes:

+* Critical errors that cannot be fixed by the user (e.g. a database error).
+* Recoverable errors that can be fixed by the user (e.g. invalid input data).

-The error class specifies where the error is seen.
-Critical errors are returned as `FieldErrors` (from the previous section).
-Non-critical errors are part of the GraphQL scheme.
-Similar to Rust, GraphQL allows to have a similar error model with unions (see Unions).
+Critical errors are returned from resolvers as `FieldErrors` (from the previous section).
+Non-critical errors are part of the GraphQL schema and can be handled gracefully by clients.
+Similar to Rust, GraphQL allows similar error models with unions (see Unions).

 ### Example Input Validation (simple)

-In this example, a basic input validation is implemented with GraphQL types.
+In this example, basic input validation is implemented with GraphQL types.
 Strings are used to identify the problematic field name.
 Errors for a particular field are also returned as a string.
-In this example, the string contains a localized error message.
-However, it is also possible to return a unique string identifier.
+In this example the string contains a server-side localized error message.
+However, it is also possible to return a unique string identifier and have the client present a localized string to the user.

 ```rust
 #[derive(juniper::GraphQLObject)]